-Knowing how a discount program makes money will reveal much about the company’s ability to attract and engage your employees.
+Knowing how a discount program makes money will reveal much about the company’s ability to attract and engage its employees.
 Although each program will differ to varying degrees, most all discount networks operate on one of these two basic business models:

 “Employee” Funded Model (EFM)

 An Employee Funded Model is usually a free discount program.
 These networks charge little or nothing upfront.
-Instead, employees subsidize the administrative costs via online purchases, up-sells for insurance, or by other means.
+Instead, employees subsidize the administrative costs via online purchases, up-sells for insurance, or other means.
 The vast majority of discounts are redeemed online because the EFM must be able to monetize each transaction.
 Consequently, employees typically experience smaller savings because a portion of each transaction is being divvied up among various entities.

 Organization Funded Model (OFM)

-The Organization (or employer) Funded Model (OFM) is a network that doesn’t depend upon digital transactions to monetize its program, but charges the organization a subscription or fee for employees to access the discounts.
+The Organization (or employer) Funded Model (OFM) is a network that doesn’t depend upon digital transactions to monetize its program but charges the organization a subscription or fee for employees to access the discounts.
 This allows employees to experience larger discounts and a greater selection of merchants because both brick and mortar stores and e-commerce merchants can participate in the discount program.

 Knowing how a discount program makes money will reveal much about how well they are aligned with your business goals.